-The planning process has been automated in a survey planning tool called the Survey Schedule Generator for Recreation Areas.
-This Microsoft Excel spreadsheet tool is specifically designed to help Project personnel create standardized survey plans for Visitor Comment Card surveys.
-Please review the remainder of this section before attempting to run the Survey Schedule Generator.
-It provides guidance that will help you accommodate a number of Project-specific circumstances that might otherwise make it difficult to execute the survey.
+The planning process has been automated in a survey planning tool called the Survey Schedule Generator.
+This Microsoft Excel spreadsheet tool is specifically designed to help Project personnel create standardized survey plans.
+The remainder of this section provides guidance that will help you accommodate a number of Project-specific circumstances that might otherwise make it difficult to execute the survey.

 The Survey Schedule Generator is designed to be downloaded to and run from your personal computer.
 Click here to download the current version.
 (Do not run this program from the server.
 To download the Generator, right click on the link and select “Save link target as” to save file to your computer).

 Step 1: Select a Project from the menu of available Projects.
 This will populate the work area in Step 3 with a list of all Corps-managed recreation areas on the Project and associated visitation statistics for each area.
-The source data are from OMBIL.
+The source data are from the NRM Assessment.

 Projects that have no Corps-managed recreation areas should not be listed in the Survey Schedule Generator.
 These projects need not participate in the Comment Card Survey.
 If your Project is not listed, you can exit the Survey Schedule Generator at this time.